The 5 simple and easy steps to secure your Gmail account

 Turn on Google Play Protect

-For Android users, Google Play keep and helps Android devices safe from harmful apps.
+For Android users, Google Play keeps and helps Android devices safe from harmful apps.
 Learn how to turn on Google Play Protect.

 Step 3: Use uncommon, strong passwords

 Password repetition on multiple sites can make your account to be vulnerable.
 If your password for one site is compromised, it could be used to get into your accounts for multiple sites.

 Create a strong, unique password for each account.